 The watch sports the in-house Breguet caliber 591C self-winding mechanism.
 To my understanding, this is the same cal.
 591 base movement that (with an extra moon phase and power reserve indicator module) powers their gorgeous 2011 Classique 7787 Moon Phases.

 Beating at standard 28,800 vibrations per hour, the engine delivers just over 38 hours of power reserve.
 For a “casual” watch, the power rating would not be terribly impressive, but for such an exquisite timekeeper, which is supposed to be worn only on special occasions, this is not a problem: even a double-mainspring barrel monster that works for weeks would need an automatic winding box if it was put on a wrist four, maybe five times per year.

 By the way, the mechanism is thankfully perfectly visible through a circular cutout on the solid gold back of the device.
 Covered with a scratch-resistant sapphire crystal, the viewport lets you see the guilloched rose gold oscillating weight, as well as the bridges and plates that are decorated with perfectly executed Geneva Stripes motif.
-I must admit that I am really impressed with this sort of visual bridge between the face and back of the timekeeper.
+I must admit that I am impressed with this sort of visual bridge between the face and back of the timekeeper.

 The only thing that I am not sure about is the size of this new timekeeper.
 While the aforementioned ref.
 8918BR/58/864 D00D measured just 36.50 mm x 28.45 mm, this new member of the family is whole 43 millimeters long and almost 35 millimeters wide.
-While the watch looks truly magnificent, I’m afraid that its dimensions may scare away a great deal of customers used for a lot smaller dressy timepieces.
+While the watch looks truly magnificent, I’m afraid that its dimensions may scare away a lot of customers used for a lot smaller dressy timepieces.

 Build quality: 5/5